 The system can be programmed from any display keyset or personal computer without interrupting normal system operation.
 There are 3 levels of programming: technician, customer and station.
 The technician level has access to all programs and can allow the customer access to system programs as needed.
 Technician and customer access are controlled by different security passcodes.
-Programming from a PC requires the Installation Tool (IT) or Device Manager program.
-The system can also be programmed remotely over the internet via the LAN card.
+Programming from a PC requires Device Manager program.
+The system can also be programmed remotely over the internet via the LAN/WAN.